Green Box Announces The 2024 Cohort Of Artists In Residence

-(MENAFN- GlobeNewsWire - Nasdaq) Leading arts incubator welcomes the newest class of national and international artists to thriving arts destination in the Colorado mountains
+(MENAFN- EIN Presswire) Leading arts incubator welcomes the newest class of national and international artists to thriving arts destination in the Colorado mountains

-Green Mountain Falls, CO, Dec.
-20, 2023 (GLOBE NEWSWIRE) -- Following the resounding success of its 15th Annual Arts Festival, which showcased over eighty events and featured the residency of New York's renowned Paul Taylor Dance Company, Green Box proudly introduces an extraordinary lineup of artists for the fifth year of its Artists in Residency Program.
+GREEN MOUNTAIN FALLS, CO, UNITED STATES, December 21, 2023 /EINPresswire / -- Following the resounding success of its 15th Annual Arts Festival, which showcased over eighty events and featured the residency of New York's renowned Paul Taylor Dance Company, Green Box proudly introduces an extraordinary lineup of artists for the fifth year of its Artists in Residency Program.

 Gaining popularity as a sought-after destination for national and international artists seeking creative refuge, Green Box received hundreds of applications from across the world.
 From this pool of talent, eight artists representing a diversity of disciplines were selected for seven residencies in Green Mountain Falls throughout 2024.
 Nestled within the foothills of America's Mountain, Pikes Peak, the rural hamlet of Green Mountain Falls provides an idyllic setting for these month-long residencies, offering 30 days of uninterrupted creative solace.
 In addition to a generous stipend and housing, artists are offered individualized support to fulfill their residency goals while living and engaging within the Green Mountain Falls community.